wangjingsha/nexent/README.md

 3. 🎨 **Missing Agent Creation & Configuration Interface**
    We acknowledge that we currently don't provide a visualization interface for agent creation, tool selection, and configuration.
 We plan to implement this feature in the coming weeks to make the agent creation process more intuitive and user-friendly.

+4. 📦 **Large Docker Image Size**
+   We are aware that our current Docker image is quite large as it includes many development middleware components.
+We are actively working on optimizing and reducing the image size to make deployment faster and lighter.

 # 👥 Contributing

 We welcome all kinds of contributions!
 Whether you're fixing bugs, adding features, or improving documentation, your help makes Nexent better for everyone.